espnet/espnet/doc/espnet2_training_option.md

 python -m espnet2.bin.asr_train --valid_batch_size 200
 ```

-The behavior for batch-size when multi-GPU mode is **different from that of ESPNe1**.
+The behavior for batch-size during multi-GPU training is **different from that of ESPNe1**.

 - ESPNet1: The batch-size will be multiplied by the number of GPUs.
   ```bash